nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Harder for users to find the invalid index and correct it.
 * **Alternative 2:** Delete all valid `Person` entries out of the given indexes.
   * Pros:
-    * If command had only minor typos, it might saves the user time editing their command.
+    * If command had only minor typos, it might save the user time editing their command.
   * Cons:
     * Harder to implement as we have to keep track of the valid indexes.
-    * If command unintentionally deletes wrong user, it'll costs the user more time to correct the mistake + retype their correct delete command.
+    * If command unintentionally deletes wrong user, it'll cost the user more time to correct the mistake and retype their correct delete command.

 **Aspect: Handling duplicate indexes in delete _(`delete 1 1`)_**

-* **Alternative 1: (Current choice)** Do not execute command, give an error message saying that there're duplicate indexes.
+* **Alternative 1: (Current choice)** Do not execute command, give an error message saying that there are duplicate indexes.
   * Pros/Cons:
     * Same as **Aspect: Handling invalid indexes in delete** > **Alternative 1**
 * **Alternative 2:** Delete all unique `Person` entries out of the given indexes.